0x444454/Commodore-6309/hardware/README.md

 # Commodore-6309 hardware

-Here are the schematics and KiCad 8 files (coming soon).
+Here are the schematics and KiCad 8 files.

 The PCB has been designed by Gary Becker (thanks !).
 Note that the current PCB v0.8 is __intended for debugging purposes__ and requires soldering several jumpers and probe points that won't be in the final simplified version.